jaywill10/zaharia-media-dash/README.md

 APP_URL=http://192.168.1.182:8088
 ```

+Every user must register with a unique email address.
+Password recovery links are sent to that email, so configure SMTP before inviting users.

 ## GitHub setup
 1. Create a new GitHub repo (private or public).
 2. Commit these files plus your `app.mjs`, `public/` contents, and optional `data/` (usually excluded).